Soybeans and College Spirit Make a Great Combination

 September 5, 2018

-WATERTOWN, SD – The wheels were turning early this spring when Lake Area Tech Precision Technology Agriculture students and instructors wondered about the possibility of combining technology and college marketing.
+WATERTOWN, SD – The wheels were turning early this spring when Lake Area Technical College Precision Technology Agriculture students and instructors wondered about the possibility of combining technology and college marketing.
 Could it really work in a field of soybeans?

-PHOTO: Lake Area Tech’s logo is clear to see from the air in the agriculture program’s soybean field north of Watertown.
+PHOTO: Lake Area Technical College’s logo is clear to see from the air in the agriculture program’s soybean field north of Watertown.
 This photo was taken on September 4.